Building a SaaS in Go without a single React component

 why i didn't reach for Next.js

-the interesting part isn't the scraping itself. it's that the whole thing — dashboard, auth, job queue, billing, API — runs as a single Go binary with no JavaScript framework. no Next.js, no React, no bundler. a server you can go build and ship.
+the interesting part isn't the scraping. the whole thing (dashboard, auth, job queue, billing, API) runs as a single Go binary with no JavaScript framework. no Next.js, no React, no bundler. a server you can go build and ship.

-i've shipped enough Next.js apps to know what i'm signing up for when i reach for one. they're fine. but i'm a Go person, and this project felt like a good excuse to see how far you can push server-rendered HTML in 2026. the answer is: pretty far.
+i've shipped enough Next.js apps to know what i'm signing up for. they're fine. but i'm a Go person, and this project was a good test of how far you can push server-rendered HTML in 2026. the answer: pretty far.

 the stack

-templ is the piece most Go people haven't encountered. you write components in a syntax that looks like JSX but compiles to Go functions. it's type-checked at compile time, which means a missing template parameter is a build error, not a runtime panic.
+templ compiles JSX-like syntax into Go functions. a missing template parameter is a build error, not a runtime panic.

 // templ component